-I recently asked myself if managing two jobs can be any easier for a teen., More than 4.7 million teenagers have a job, and it’s becoming more and more common to work throughout high school and college, according to CNN Money.
+I recently asked myself if managing two jobs can be any easier for a teen.
+More than 6.2 million teenagers have a job according to Pew Research, and it’s becoming more and more common to work throughout high school and college.

 While I couldn’t find any statistics or studies about teens who work two jobs, I had plenty of reason to believe some teens experience the same hustle and bustle that adults do when managing multiple jobs.
-After all, I worked two jobs at age 19, and my sister – who is currently 17 – has taken on the responsibility of working two jobs.
+After all, I worked two jobs at age 19, and my sister — who is currently 17 — also holds two jobs.

 A Typical Day

 The popular stereotypes may portray teen life as glamorous, carefree, and spontaneous, but for working teens, it’s a different story.
-When I worked two jobs, a typical work day for me involved heading to my job at a local grocery store in the morning around 9:30 a.m. and working until 4:30 p.m.
+When I had two jobs, a typical workday for me involved heading to my job at a local grocery store at around 9:30 in the morning and working until 4:30 in the afternoon.

-Then I changed quickly and drove across the street to start my evening closing shift at a restaurant from 5 p.m. to 10 p.m.
+Then I changed quickly and headed across the street to start my evening shift at a restaurant from 5 p.m. to closing at 10 p.m.
 It was tiring work that was spent waiting for each hour to pass by, but I rested up on off days, balanced my college courses during that semester, and tried to enjoy the little free time I had.

 Why Pick Up an Extra Job?